-Effective October 10, 2022, the Company's Board of Directors appointed Ms. Richa Nand, Mr. Jim Dorst, and Mr. Chris Wetzel as non-executive members to the Company's Board of Directors ("Director").
+Effective January 11, 2025 and October 10, 2022, the Company's Board of Directors appointed Mr. Michael Ryan and Ms. Richa Nand, Mr. Jim Dorst, and Mr. Chris Wetzel, respectively, as non-executive members to the Company's Board of Directors ("Director").
 Each Director shall receive an annual retainer of \$30,000 paid in equal quarterly amounts at the end of each quarter.
 In addition, each Director shall receive a grant of restricted stock units of \$50,000, or at the discretion of the Board of Directors, options to acquire shares of common stock.
 Restricted stock units will be valued based on the average of the five trading days preceding and including the date of grant and will vest at a rate determined by the Board of Directors over one year.
 If options are granted, the options will be valued at the exercise price based on the average of the five trading days preceding and including the date of grant, have a ten year term, and will vest at a rate determined by the Board of Directors.